 Carl Van Loon: So, Eddie Morra - and you do know you're a freak?
 What's your secret?

 Eddie Morra: In the end, how much worse could it get?

 Gennady: Back in the old times, I...
 I might peel your skin back, fillet you.
 "Fillet."
 It's a nice word.

 Eddie Morra: [to Lindy after ordering in Chinese] What?

 Eddie Morra: Just finish your story.

-Eddie Morra: I'm sick.
+Eddie Morra: I was sick.